-We are currently seeking a highly motivated and independent postdoctoral fellow interested in studying the basal ganglia circuitry and action control in awake non-human primates (NHPs).
+We are currently seeking a highly motivated and independent postdoctoral fellow interested in studying the basal ganglia circuits and behavior.
 Research in the laboratory focuses on the molecular and circuit mechanisms of action learning and selection, using a combination of behavioral, optogenetics, slice/in vivo electrophysiology and imaging techniques.
-Working closely with the other Salk NHP laboratories of Drs.
-Thomas Albright, John Reynolds and Ed Callaway, the successful candidate will employ in vivo electrophysiology, together with deep-brain imaging and optogenetics to dissect the function of specific cell populations of basal ganglia circuitry in relation to action control in non-human primates.
+The successful candidate will employ electrophysiology and/or deep-brain imaging, together with viral tracing and optogenetics to dissect the function of specific cell types of basal ganglia circuitry in freely behaving mice.

-The candidate should hold a doctoral degree with a strong background in systems neuroscience.
+The candidate should hold a doctoral degree with a strong background in systems or cellular neuroscience.

-Previous working experience in non-human primates is preferred, with in vivo electrophysiological recording or computational background as a plus.
-Further training will be provided in all areas needed for successful completion of the project.
+Experience on slice or in vivo electrophysiological recording or calcium imaging is preferred, with computational background as a plus.
+Training will be provided in all areas needed for successful completion of the project.

 Applicants should send curriculum vitae, statement of research interests and experience, and three references to:

 10010 North Torrey Pines Road

 When inquiring or applying for this position, please also reference AcademicCareers.com

 Applicants with dual-career considerations can find university jobs such as professor jobs, dean jobs, chair / department head jobs, and other faculty jobs and employment opportunities within the Dallas County Community College District and at other institutions of higher education in the region on www.AcademicCareers.com